Pranathi-Manusanipalli/BigDataPipelines/Labs/AWS/README.md

-This Lab focusses on how to access AWS S3, dynamoDB and how to move data from S3 to dynamoDB using Lambda functions.
-Complete Setup and Results are contained in the CodeLab doucment - https://codelabs-preview.appspot.com/?file_id=18Cm3gKgtO_HV6AAbpTbxHusXV6eb8hU2Yfl5f7z225Q#0 <br/>
+This Lab focusses on how to access AWS S3, dynamoDB and how to move data from S3 to dynamoDB using Lambda functions. <br/> <br/>Complete Setup and Results are contained in the CodeLab doucment - https://codelabs-preview.appspot.com/?file_id=18Cm3gKgtO_HV6AAbpTbxHusXV6eb8hU2Yfl5f7z225Q#0 <br/>

 **Below are the files which serves the purpose:<br/>**
 - s3_upload.ipynb - Upload random generated csv file into S3 bucket<br/>